Vader, Washington: Beginnings and 20th century

-As Little Falls, the town was incorporated on January 12, 1906.
+After Little Falls was formed, the town was considered one of the largest communities between Portland and Tacoma.
+The town was incorporated as a "fourth class" city under the Little Falls name on January 12, 1906; only one resident out of 78 voted against incorporation.
+The first mayor was W.R.
+Diley.
 During its peak between 1890 and 1920, Vader hosted over 40 businesses, contained two churches, and had a hospital.
-Businesses included a bowling alley, an opera house, several saloons, and the Vader Moving Picture Theater.
+Along with a local newspaper, businesses included a bowling alley, an opera house, several saloons, and the Vader Moving Picture Theater.